deeleman/learning-angular2/README.md

 # Learning Angular 2
 **Please note:** *Angular 2 Essentials* has been renamed to *Learning Angular 2*.
-The book covers up to Angular 2 Release Candidate 1.
-We are in the process of updating the code examples in this repository.
+The book covers up to Angular 2 Release Candidate 1. **All code examples have been fully updated to Angular 2 RC.1**.

 Welcome to the GIT repository for the code samples included in the book.
-The code samples included in this repository belong to a book still under development and therefore are subject to change without prior notice.
-The author will provide these examples "AS IS" while the book production remains in progress.
+The code samples included in this repository are subject to change without prior notice in order to keep up to date with the latest version of Angular 2.

 <a href="https://www.packtpub.com/web-development/learning-angular-2" target="_blank" style="display: block; text-align: center;">				![img2074](https://cloud.githubusercontent.com/assets/1104146/15630021/39127e22-252a-11e6-812a-eee788c6ba02.png)
 </a>